Unlock More Content Like This With a Footballguys Premium Subscription

 What does this mean in practice?
 Statisticians have a concept called "face validity".
 Most of the rest of us better know it as "the smell test".
 Let's say I invent a statistic that I claim measures how good running backs are.
 The first thing I should do is look at a list of running backs under my new statistic and see if my statistic has face validity— see if it passes the smell test.

-If I ranked the 73 running backs who have 500 carries over the last decade, and I told you my #1 back was Jamaal Charles and my #73 back was Trent Richardson, that would pass the smell test.
-But if I told you that C.J.
-Spiller and Justin Forsett both ranked in the top six while David Johnson and Melvin Gordon III barely cracked the top 60— that Jay Ajayi, Ryan Matthews, Marlon Mack, and Tevin Coleman all rank higher than Matt Forte, Marshawn Lynch, Todd Gurley, and LeVeon Bell... suddenly that doesn't pass the smell test anymore.
+If I ranked the 76 running backs who have 500 carries over the last decade, and I told you my top four backs were Nick Chubb, Aaron Jones, Jamaal Charles, and Alvin Kamara, and my bottom four backs were BenJarvus Green-Ellis, Alfred Blue, Peyton Barber, and Trent Richardson, that would pass the smell test.
+But if I told you I also had C.J.
+Spiller, Phillip Lindsay, and Justin Forsett in my Top 10, while Todd Gurley, LeVeon Bell, David Johnson, Melvin Gordon, and Frank Gore were all in the bottom 50%— that Jay Ajayi, Ryan Matthews, and Marlon Mack all rank higher than Matt Forte and Marshawn Lynch, that Ben Tate ranked higher than Arian Foster... suddenly that doesn't pass the smell test anymore.
 Yet that's exactly what you see if you rank running backs by yards per carry.
-It's clearly not doing a very good job of measuring talent.
+The correlation between talent and yards per carry is remarkably weak.

 In fact, Danny Tuccito has calculated how long it has historically taken various statistics to “stabilize”— to reach a point where they are more representative of player talent than they are of noise, luck, or random chance.
 For instance, for Yards per Attempt (arguably the single best "simple stat" in all of football), it takes about 396 pass attempts before a player's average represents 50% skill, 50% luck.
 After a little bit less than a full season in an offense in we can be pretty confident which quarterbacks are pretty good and which are not based on yards per attempt alone.

 For yards per carry to stabilize, a back would need about 1978 carries, (in Danny's words, "a vomit-inducing" 1978 carries).
 For context, that's more carries than Maurice Jones-Drew or DeAngelo Williams had in their entire career.
-Among active RBs, only LeSean McCoy, Adrian Peterson, and Frank Gore have reached that carry threshold, but ypc hasn't stabilized for those three backs yet because we actually need 1978 carries on the same team and in the same offense.
+No running back in the league today has that many carries in his entire career.
 Essentially, the practical answer to the question of when yard per carry stabilizes is “never”.
 A back's yard per carry is always more luck than skill.

 What does it mean to say that yard per carry is always more luck than skill?
 Well, for one thing, the correlation between yard per carry in one year and the next is extremely low.
 Not only that, the correlation between yard per carry between one 8-game sample and another 8-game sample in the same season is extremely low.